dsingleton/deploy-lag-radiator-react/README.md

 Launches the test runner in the interactive watch mode.

+### `npm run storybook`

+Runs Storybook app - a UI development environment for React components.
+Open [http://localhost:9009](http://localhost:9009) to view it in the browser.

 ### `npm run build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.